jerela/mola/README.md

 Represents a standard mathematical matrix with any number of rows and columns.

+**Matrix**(rows,columns,value)
+- *rows*: the number of rows (height) in the matrix
+- *columns*: the number of columns (width) in the matrix
+- *value*: the initial numeric value that is assigned to all elements in the matrix (default: 0)

 **set**(i,j,value)
 - *i*: index of row (0 being the first row)
 - *j*: index of column (0 being the first column)
 - *value*: the numeric value that is assigned to the element at the given indices

+## TODO:
+- checks to see if matrix is positive/negative definite/semidefinite
+- matrix norms
+- class wrapping linear least squares in an approachable interface
+- generalized least squares
+- Gauss-Markov
+- Levenberg-Marquardt
+- regularized least squares
+- simple decompositions
+- support for complex numbers

 ## License